Loading...

 Knowledge Base

-How to Add Google reCAPTCHA and Get API Key
+How to Add Google reCAPTCHA to Websites and Get an API Key

-4. Tick the BOX to accept the Google Cloud Terms of Service and the terms of service of any applicable services and APIs.
+4. Google Cloud Platform - Accept the Google Cloud Terms of Service and the terms of service of any applicable services and APIs.

 google-register-new-site-form